Artist | Filmmaker

 Mairéad McClean, copyright 2025

-PREMIERE:KINO Muzeum Sztuki Nowoczesnej w Warszawie screened as a short before five of DAVID LYNCH films, JULY 2025
+PREMIERE:KINO Muzeum Sztuki Nowoczesnej w Warszawie screened as a short before features films, August 2025